Downtown Indianapolis: Economy

 Downtown is the densest employment cluster in the state of Indiana.
 According to Downtown Indy, Inc., in 2021, there were about 154,500 workers.
 According to Colliers International, the central business district commercial office market contained 11.8 e6sqft of office space, with a direct vacancy rate of 16.9 percent in 2017.

 Downtown Indianapolis is home to two of the city's three Fortune 500 companies: health insurance company Elevance Health and pharmaceutical company Eli Lilly and Company.
-Other prominent companies based Downtown include: Cummins Global Distribution Headquarters; media conglomerate Emmis Communications; financial services holding company OneAmerica; the National Collegiate Athletic Association (NCAA); local newspaper The Indianapolis Star; and fast food restaurant chain Steak 'n Shake.
+Other prominent downtown employers include AES Indiana, Cummins, Rolls-Royce, Indiana University, IU Health, Angi, Barnes & Thornburg, Emmis Corporation, the Indianapolis Star, OneAmerica Financial Partners, the National Collegiate Athletic Association, Simon Property Group, and Salesforce.